Translate to:

 On the other hand….
 Some agents (myself included) will add a clause to the “other terms” section of the contract which allows for an easy cancellation of the agreement – this is sometimes called an “easy exit listing agreement” and I have found that many sellers in Silicon Valley are thrilled and relieved when I explain that it’s part of every listing I take.
 It is definitely a plus if you find an agent who will agree to this in writing.
 Most will not, though.

-There are other, more benign things to watch out for with agents too, such as being asked to sign any paperwork during the listing presentation.
+There are other, more benign things to watch out for with agents too, such as being asked to sign any paperwork during an initial appointment, when you are still evaluating your potential Realtor.
 The agency disclosure may be signed at any time “as soon as practicable” by sellers and agents, and it does not necessarily tie the consumer to the brokerage.
 But the idea here is to get you used to saying yes, to get you used to signing things.
-Sign here, sign here, sign here – oh, and here’s the listing agreement. . . .
+Sign here, sign here, sign here – oh, and here’s the listing agreement or the buyer broker agreement. . . .
 The agent wants you “on a roll” of saying yes.
+It is OK to give your decision a day or two – don’t be pushed.

 Watch out, also, for changes in the boilerplate section of the agreement that may favor the real estate firm.
 If they have an automatic 90 day “protection clause”, some agents may change it to 120, 180 or 360.
 Watch for it.